JobHero/hermes-messenger/README.md

 // Send a message to an iframe hermes.send({ message: 'Testing Rainbows!' });

-// Send a message and get a response hermes.send({
+// Send a message and wait for a response hermes.send({
   message: 'How many rainbows?!',
   callback: function(err, data) {